 Dental assisting programs of study which are not approved/registered (Inventory of Registered Programs) through the New York State Office of Professions, are considered dental chairside programs and prepare students only for unlicensed dental assisting careers.

-Health sciences education prepares secondary and adult students for employment in the health care industry and for postsecondary education.
-The three integral components of all health sciences programs of study are a health science education core curriculum, content specific curriculum, and supervised clinical experience.
+Health Sciences Education (HSE) prepares secondary and adult students for employment in the health care industry and for postsecondary education.
+Three integral components of all health sciences programs of study are a health science education core curriculum, content specific curriculum, and supervised clinical experience.

 Health Sciences Core Curriculum